expo/expo/packages/expo-splash-screen/README.md

 Selecting this resize mode requires some more work to be done in native configuration.
 Please take a look at the [`res/drawable/splashscreen.xml`](#resdrawablesplashscreenxml) and [`res/drawable/splashscreen_background.png`](#resdrawablesplashscreen_backgroundpng) sections.

+### Per-appearance (a.k.a. dark-mode) splash screen

+`expo-splash-screen` supports per-appearance splash screens that respond to system appearance changes on iOS 13+ and dark-mode changes on Android 10+.

 ## 📚 API